turbot/guardrails-docs/docs/runbooks/enterprise-install/update-workspace-te-version/index.md

 ![Review Changeset](/images/docs/guardrails/runbooks/enterprise-install/update-workspace-te-version/update-workspace-review-update.png)

-## Step 4: Review
+## Step 4: Monitor Update

-You have successfully initiated the Workspace to point towards the desired TE version.
-Now you can monitor the update for any issues and document any anomalies.
+You have initiated the update of a new TE version in the Guardrails workspace.
+This triggers an update of several nested CloudFormation stacks.

-[ ] The updated workspace stack should appear with the status `UPDATE_IN_PROGRESS`.
+[ ] The workspace CloudFormation stack status should change to `UPDATE_IN_PROGRESS` indicating the update process is in progress.

 ![Verify Status](/images/docs/guardrails/runbooks/enterprise-install/update-workspace-te-version/update-workspace-in-progress.png)

+## Step 5: Review

-[ ] On completion workspace stack should appear with the status `UPDATE_COMPLETE`.
+[ ] The workspace CloudFormation stack status should change to `UPDATE_COMPLETE` indicating the update completed successfully.

 ![Update Complete](/images/docs/guardrails/runbooks/enterprise-install/update-workspace-te-version/update-workspace-complete.png)

-[ ] Open the Guardrails console admin panel to verify the updated TE version.
+[ ] Updated TE version should reflect in Guardrails console admin panel.

 ![Guardrails Console Admin Panel](/images/docs/guardrails/runbooks/enterprise-install/update-workspace-te-version/update-workspace-guardrails-console.png)